PHOTO SHOOT PREPARATION GUIDE

-Other areas to look at before the shoot is nose and ear hair, make sure your eyebrows look like you, and if you have a unibrow, unless it’s your look, get it taken care of a few days before the photoshoot.
+Other areas to look at before the shoot is your nose and ear hair, ensure your eyebrows look like you, and if you have a unibrow, unless it’s your look, get it taken care of a few days before the photoshoot.

 SOME FINAL PREPARATION TIPS

 Layout the outfits you are bringing to the photoshoot the day before to minimize the stress of getting ready.

 If you have a specific type of music you would like playing during the photoshoot, let me know or bring it with you.
 I usually play soft music, but we can also mix it up if you let me know.